castle9612/dacon-drug-discovery-prediction2/README.md

 ### 2. Similarity and autoencoder features

-The original `xgboost_0722.py` experiment generated Morgan fingerprints, built a molecular similarity matrix, compressed the representation with an autoencoder, and searched XGBoost hyperparameters with K-fold validation.
-This was intended to reduce high-dimensional fingerprint noise while preserving molecular similarity information.
+The XGBoost baseline generates Morgan fingerprints, builds a molecular similarity matrix, compresses the representation with an autoencoder, and searches XGBoost hyperparameters with K-fold validation.
+This is intended to reduce high-dimensional fingerprint noise while preserving molecular similarity information.

-Public script: `src/xgboost_baseline.py`
+Implementation: `src/xgboost_baseline.py`

 ### 3. Larger fingerprint inference pipeline

-The `submission.py` workflow used a larger Morgan fingerprint size and a fixed XGBoost configuration to generate test predictions.
-The public version writes generated files under `outputs/`, which is ignored by Git.
+The inference workflow uses a larger Morgan fingerprint size and a fixed XGBoost configuration to generate test predictions.
+Generated files are written under `outputs/`, which is ignored by Git.

-Public script: `src/prediction_pipeline.py`
+Implementation: `src/prediction_pipeline.py`

 ### 4. Transformer-based SMILES representation

 The fine-tuning notebook used a pretrained SMILES tokenizer/model (`seyonec/PubChem10M_SMILES_BPE_450k`) and attached a regression head for `pIC50` prediction.
 Additional ChemBERTa experiments explored pretrained chemical language models and combined their embeddings with RDKit descriptors.

-Public notebooks:
+Notebooks:

 - `notebooks/legacy_transformer_finetuning.ipynb`
 - `notebooks/chemberta_finetuning.ipynb`